squid-cache/squid-cache.github.io/Features/ExtraParamsOnCmdLine.rst

 We'd need to define what's the best behaviour on reconfigure and how to obtain it.
 Please discuss :)

+== Update: ==
+AmosJeffries: The SquidConf:include directive was created for this purpose (see [[Features/ConfigIncludes]]).
+A miniature config file containing just the local instance settings and a SquidConf:include can be passed to the new Squid instance using a single -f option.

 ----
 CategoryFeature